Kyle Larson wins second NASCAR championship, denying Denny Hamlin in overtime

-Hamlin was three laps from shedding the label as the greatest NASCAR driver to never win a championship when fellow title contender William Byron got a flat tire and hit the wall to bring out the caution.
+Without that caution, which came with three laps to run, Hamlin had it locked up and was ready to finally shed the label of greatest NASCAR driver to never win a championship.
+But fellow title contender William Byron got a flat tire and hit the wall to bring out the caution, and a few minutes later, it was over.

-With so little time to run down Larson, Hamlin came up short with a sixth-place finish as Larson was third.
+With so little time to run down Larson, Hamlin came up short with a sixth-place finish as Larson finished third.
 Ryan Blaney, who was eliminated from title contention last week, won the race.

+“You do have to feel for that group and Denny.
+Doing a good job all day, it not playing out for him.
+But that is racing.
+It sucks sometimes,” Blaney said.
+“They can hang their head about it, but they should be very proud about the effort.
+They had the fastest race car here.
+Just one of those things where it doesn’t work out.
+Looked like it was going into his favor, unfortunately for him, it didn’t.”

 It is the second championship for Larson, who won his first title in 2021 when he joined Hendrick Motorsports.